Claus1/unigui-go/README.md

 #### Events interception of shared blocks ####
 Interception handlers have the same in/out format as usual handlers.
-#### They are called before the inner element handler call.
-They cancel the call of inner element handler but you can call it as shown below.
+#### They overrides inner element handler call.
+If such method returns false the  inner element handler will be calld.
 For example above interception of select_mode changed event will be:
 ```
-screen.Handle(selector, "Changed", func(v Any) Any{
+screen.Handle(elemName string, blockName string, handlerName string, func(v Any) Any{
     if v == "Based"{
         return UpdateError(selector, "Select can not be Based!")
     }
-    return nil
+    return false //call the inner element handlers.
 })
 ```